 The Arlo Pro is the one to choose if you need to place your camera outdoors.
 It is weather-resistant and dust-proof and safe from water spray damage.

 Also, it is really flexible when it comes to placement.
-You can place your Arlo Pro just about everywhere you want to because it is wireless.
+You can place your Arlo Pro just about everywhere you want to because it is a wireless camera.
 You can just use the rechargeable batteries to power it.
 More than that, you can buy the solar panel or just plug it in if you do not want to worry about replacing the batteries every now and then.

 The Arlo Pro also has an included siren.
 The loud siren is found on the base station, and you can activate it remotely if you want to.